MatthewCarroll2001/Automatic-Scheduler/README.md

   * Could utilize another script to further abstract creation of data tables
   * Might not be fully optimized for searching through employee data
   * More features could be implemented such as accounting for days off or different shift times for different days

+"schedule plan.txt" is not a final plan, but just a rough outline before I started to give me some direction